 - Create opportunities to expand community resources.

-- Promote equity and reduce disparities within the CNN area.
+- Promote equitable outcomes and reduce disparities within the CNN area.

 - Build community capacity and strengthen relationships between groups in the area.

-- Identify and to work on common goals addressing complex, inter-connected issues.
+- Identify and work on common goals addressing complex interconnected issues.

 It is a collaborative relationship with community groups and organizations that are interested in co-hosting a community conversation to reach mutual benefit.
 The community group or organization participates in defining the nature, structure, and location of the conversation.
 The events are created through planning meetings and mutual cooperation with the host organization.
 Together we create the space with local food and an informal atmosphere supporting culturally responsive, genuine, and communal small group conversations.
-Each group of dinner guests are guided by table hosts culminating in community conversations on current livability topics.
-The topics align with the interests and opportunities of diverse groups and co-facilitated by the host group.
+Each group of participants are guided by table hosts culminating in inclusive community conversations around transformation and change.
+The topics align with the interests of diverse groups and co-facilitated by the host group.
 WorldCafé, Popular Education, Just Transition and other formats can be explored as it is suitable to the group that is co-hosting.

 Thus far, there were on average 5 table hosts at each event.
-Targeted outreach was shared by the host and CNN to reach about 20 participants for an event.
-Table conversation questions and topics were inspired by sense of community and place based organizing with IRCO AFC; cooperative power structures and the environment with NAYA; and community safety and livability with Hacienda CDC.
-The Bureau of Planning and Sustainability provided reimbursement for food.
-As well, CNN applied for funds through the Office of Neighborhood Involvement for interpretation.
-The event has been held on the 2nd Thursday of the month (even months) from 6-8PM.
+Outreach was shared by the host and CNN to reach 20+ participants for an event.
+Table conversation questions and topics were inspired by a sense of community and emerging leaders connecting with the City at IRCO AFC; cooperative power structures and the environment, climate change and equity with NAYA; community safety and livability with Hacienda CDC; and climate change preparedness with the Latino Network.
+We also collaborated with the Somali Coalition of Portland youth leadership group.
+Events have been held on even months.